MobilePayDev/MobilePayDev.github.io/docs/payment-points-api.md

 ## Setting up Custom Payment Reference

 If you have any transactions during the day, then you will receive collected money during the night.
 MobilePay runs a job that transfers all the money to your specified bank account.
 There is one transfer per payment point.
 When configuring payment points you can set up custom references that would reflect in your bank account statement.
-One of the use cases is when there is a need to set up automation to transfer money further, i.e. Franchisee.
+One of the use cases is when there is a need to set up automation to transfer money further, i.e. franchisee.
 You can find details on a default MobilePay reference [here](https://developer.mobilepay.dk/transactionreporting-api).

 **Include video**